Colin and Claire are both the same age.

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

-Let Tyler and Alyssa be x years old.
+Let Colin and Claire be x years old.

-Tyler and Alyssa are both fourteen years old.
+Colin and Claire are both thirteen years old.